 Glenne Drover, Secretary

-Glenne is an energy sector advisor and consultant based in Melbourne Australia, and the YEF Secretary.
-The wearer of many hats, he is also the Secretary of the Australian Institute of Energy – Victoria, an advisor to Sumitomo Electric Industries, and EMC Renewables.
-Glenne’s clients cover the energy storage, solar, wind and hydrogen sectors based in Australia, Japan, and China.
+Glenne is an energy sector advisor and consultant based in Melbourne Australia, and the YEF Company Secretary.
+He is also on the committee for the Australian Institute of Energy – Victoria Branch.
+Glenne’s consulting work included clients in the energy storage, solar, wind and hydrogen sectors based in Australia, Japan, and China.
 Glenne’s previous roles have included two decades of power station design and construction, and nearly two decades in the Victorian Government’s Economic Development and Energy Departments.

 Chris Wallin, Energy & Storage Programs Manager